 (*Some are slower, some are faster.
 Some require a small fee and some are instant with no fees at all)

-Now bear with me and imagine yourself in the following situation where you:
+Bear with me and imagine yourself in the following situation where you:

 - earn just a few dollars per day.